Class-of-MMH/Celestial-Combat--Project-150/README.md

 *Controls*

-Left, right, up and down movement.
-And a button will generate shooting towards the enemy obstacles.
+ Up and down movement is accessible .
+And space button will generate shooting towards the enemy obstacles.

 *Developing goals*

-The primary development goal is to implement a functional shooting game using a programming language of C++ and relevant data structure.
+The primary development goal is to implement a functional shooting game using a programming language of C and relevant data structure.
 Key features include user input handling, random enemy obstacle generation, player spaceship movement mechanics, collision detection, and scoring system.